INerasable

 Multimedia

-• Crispus Attucks: The First to Defy, the First to Die – YouTube Documentary
+• Crispus Attucks: The First to Defy, the First to Die – American Battlefield Trust

 A short yet powerful documentary detailing Attucks’ mixed heritage and revolutionary legacy.